SichangHe/CS304_group_project/project4_report.md

     └─t─t─l─e
 ```

-would be flattened as [root, b, a1, n, t1, t2, a2, t3, n2, l, a3, e].
-Each node in the flattened structure is represented by a character, and connections between nodes are denoted by references.
-For example, 'b' points to 'a1', 'a1' points to 'n', 't', and 't', and so on.
+would be flattened as trie nodes with values `[root, b, a1, n, t1, t2, a2, t3, n2, l, a3, e]`.
+Our flattening strategy is breadth-first, which ensures that each node's parent node would appear before the node itself in the sequence.
+This is important for the dynamic programming later.

 During the process of generating the target word, we consider three possible operations at each character position:

-1. Stay: The tree remains at the current position with loss `left_loss`.
+1. Stay (move from *left* in the trellis): The tree remains at the current position with loss `left_loss`.
-2. Advance: The tree moves to the next layer or level with loss `diag_loss` if character does not match.
+2. Advance (move *diag*onal in the trellis): The tree moves to the next layer or level with loss `diag_loss` if character does not match.
-3. Skip: The tree skips that particular character with loss `down_loss`.
+3. Skip (move from *down* in the trellis): The tree skips that particular character with loss `down_loss`.

-These loss parameters can be adjusted to find best result.
+These loss parameters can be adjusted to obtain better result.

-To traverse the trie and find the best match, we introduce a new data type called `LossNode`.
-Each `LossNode` contains the current loss value and references to the previous `LossNode` and `TrieNode`.
-During each round of traversal, we generate a list of `LossNode`s to keep track of the progress made during the search.
+To traverse the trie and find the best match, we introduce a data type called loss node.
+During each round of traversal, we maintain a dictionary from trie nodes to loss nodes.
+A loss node contains the current loss value and the references to the corresponding trie node, which help us backtrack the search to obtain the recognized word.

+In each round, we attempt to generate a new loss nodes for each trie node.
+A previous loss node among *left*, *diag*, and *down* on the trellis is chosen based on the resulting next cost following the classic string matching algorithm; the new loss node is created based on this previous loss node with the updated trie node and the added loss.

 To improve efficiency and reduce computational complexity, we employ beam search for pruning at each round.
-This means that we only consider the `LossNode`s that have a loss value smaller than the minimum loss of the current round plus the specified beam width.
+This means that we only consider the loss nodes that have a loss value smaller than the minimum loss of the current round plus the specified beam width.

 ![Inaccuracy vs beam width](./accuracy_vs_beam_alt2.png)